 Outside areas and boundaries

 Repair category 1

 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-There are retaining boundary walls and retaining walls located within the garden.
+There are retaining boundary walls.
 These appear to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.